codex-academy/Front-end-Field-Guide/technology-and-tools.md

 ## HTML

-* Use the right element
+* Use the right element: semantics matter.
+* Use as little markup as possible.

 ### HTML5